 On the other hand, Accounts payable do not have any such allowance or provisions.
 A company does not plan in advance on defaulting on certain accounts.
 Even if it does create such a provision, this would be against the business ethics and affect the goodwill of the company as well.

 We can further classify accounts receivable as trade account receivable and non-trade receivable accounts.
 On the other hand, Accounts payable can be of various types such as sales tax payable account, interest payable, income tax payable, and so on.

 In the case of accounts receivables, the company strives towards reducing collection time.
 The quest of the businesses is to ensure that they are receiving more cash upfront rather than putting it in the accrual account.
 This is the reason why companies even offer discounts on early payment rather than taking full payment later.

 For account payable, companies consider factors such as interest savings and discounts that they get for upfront payments.
 For instance, if a company believes that it could earn more interest by investing the same amount now than making the payment, then it is better to pay later.

 To calculate accounts receivables, we need to subtract sales return, allowance, and discount to the customers from the total sales.
 Accounts payable is just the total cost of the purchase in credit terms.

 The accountability for accounts receivables is on the customers or debtors, while for accounts payable, the accountability is on the company or business.

 The average collection period is the average number of days that the company has to wait before the customers pay.
-Average payable period is the average number of days a company gets to pay to its suppliers.
-The formula of average collection period and payable period is as follows:
+An average payable period is the average number of days a company gets to pay its suppliers.
+The formula for average collection period and payable period is as follows: